 Facebook Custom Audiences Destination

-The Facebook Custom Audiences Destination is one of our most popular Personas Destinations.
+The Facebook Custom Audiences Destination is one of the most popular Personas Destinations.
 It has a variety of use cases related to suppression, acquisition (using lookalikes), retargeting, and more.

 This Destination can send audiences (lists of users) created in Personas to Facebook Custom Audiences as a User-List.
 Once you set this up, Segment sends an initial list of users to Facebook, and then keeps it up-to-date as new users enter or exit that audience.

 This allows you to run advertising campaigns in Facebook without having to manually find and upload a refreshed a csv of users.
 We currently support Facebook Custom Audiences for Known Users.